 Introduction

 Sweet potato (Ipomea batatas (L) Lam) is a drought resistant and relatively short-term crop valued for its nutritional qualities.
 It is an important source of nutrients for human diet and also contains bioactive compounds potentially beneficial to health with special interest for the functional food market (Cui & Zhu, 2020).
-Sweet potato is a popular hunger-relief food implicated for food security and job creation in the hungry continents (Natson et al., 2018).
+Sweet potato is a popular hunger-relief food implicated for food security and job creation in the hungry continents????
+(Natson et al., 2018).
 Despite the crop's economic significance, its production is hampered by pests and diseases (Kyereko et al., 2019).
-Sweet potato weevil (Cylas puncticollis) is the most important pest of sweet potato causing significant damage and economic loss globally (Bookes et al., 2019).
+Sweet potato weevil (Cylas puncticollis) is the most important pest of sweet potato causing significant damage and economic loss globally (Bookes et al., 2019 not in the reference list).
 The larvae feed and tunnel infested tuber riddling it with cavities, which cause reduction in marketable yield and quality.
 The tunneling induces a chemical reaction producing terpenes which cause bad odour and bitter taste rendering the tubers unmarketable and unpalatable.
 The infestation by these weevils can cause up to 100% yield loss (Rukarwa et al., 2013), depending on the season and the variety (Wang et al., 2014).
 The huge loss has a devastating consequence for poor farmers leading to low income and reduced food security (Adom et al., 2018).
-Synthetic pesticides are widely used to overcome weevil infestation on sweet potato; however, the concealed feeding habits of the weevil decreased the effectiveness of pesticides (Liyun et al., 2020).
+Synthetic pesticides are widely used to overcome weevil infestation on sweet potato; however, the concealed feeding habits of the weevil decreases the effectiveness of pesticides (Liyun et al., 2020).
 Concerns have also been raised about pesticide residues and toxicity of these chemicals to other bio-life.
 As an alternative, global efforts have been concentrated on botanical insect control products that have proven to be effective, less harmful to humans and eco-friendly (Liyun et al., 2020).
 The extracts of Khaya senegalensis have been implicated for its ovicidal and larvicidal properties against the first-instar larvae of Callosobruchus maculatus (Babarinde and Ewete, 2008).
 Similarly, leaves, stem and roots extracts of Trichilia emetica had been reported the larvicidal activity against Plutella xylostella (Munyemana and Albert, 2017).
 In this study, we evaluated the potential of extracts of Khaya and Trichilia plants for antifeedant activity and toxicity against adult C. punticollis.

 Materials and Methods